 Herminia Ibarra will share her research: on how women tend to be over-mentored, under-sponsored, with mentors less senior than their male counterparts.
 As a result, these mentors lack the clout needed to advocate for women.
 She suggests a new way of thinking about sponsorship - as a spectrum of behavior, one that allows various types of commitment – beginning with mentoring by sharing advice and coaching, culminating in the role of a public advocate who fights for her in settings where she can’t fight for herself.

-Kam Phillips-Sadler - If You’re Not at the Table, Be on the Menu
+Kam Phillips-Sadler - If You’re Not at the Table, You're on the Menu

 Kam will share her inspiring mentorship story that has - so far - taken her from a Texas ranch to the University of Missouri, and now as a Harvard MBA candidate.
 Ten years after founding the non-profit Dream Outside the Box, Kam nurtures the belief that positive mentor & mentee relationships have the power to cultivate social change, and that every person should be mentored and in turn, sponsor the next generation of change agents.